Refund Policy · RERA-Aligned

 For any refund request, you'll need:

-1. Written refund request (signed PDF or formal email) addressed to Eldeco Sohna Projects Limited with copy to Vidastu Advisory.
+1. Written refund request (signed PDF or formal email) addressed to Eldeco Sohna Projects Limited with copy to our sales desk.

-2. Copies of all payment receipts (EOI, booking, milestone instalments).
+2. Copies of all payment receipts (booking, milestone instalments).

 3. Copy of the allotment letter (if issued).